Phone numbers

 Therapy

-The types of addiction therapy we can offer at Priory include cognitive behavioural therapy (CBT) for addictions, dialectical behaviour therapy (DBT) and mindfulness, alongside many others.
+The types of addiction therapy we offer at Priory include cognitive behavioural therapy (CBT) for addictions, dialectical behaviour therapy (DBT) and mindfulness, alongside many others.
 These therapies are essential to overcoming any underlying causes of your addiction, such as dual diagnosis mental health difficulties, stress, or circumstances in your environment that might trigger a return to your addictive substance or behaviour.

 Family support sessions

-The 12-Step approach
+The 12-step approach

 Wellbeing activities